savethehopestationhouse/bicycling_advocacy/organizations/cities/mountain_view_bpac/agendas/README.md

 ## 2019 Highlights

 ### January
-- Safe Moves program
+- Safe Moves program - Safe Routes for School
    - federally funded Safe Moves program and program evaluation data
    - BPAC comments
-      - critical that Safe Routes to School programming continue in Mountain View.
-      - $46,000 allocated not enough; suggest Council consider allocating more funds to the effort, which should be a multi-pronged effort involving the CIP, data analysis, up to date maps, and both education and encouragement programs.
+      - $46,000 allocated not enough; suggest Council consider provide more, which should be a multi-pronged effort involving the CIP, data analysis, up to date maps, and both education and encouragement programs.
-      - Parent participation and awareness of events increase student participation and mode share shifts, especially for younger grades.
+      - Parent participation and awareness increase student participation and mode share shifts, especially for younger grades.
       - Walking should be the target for younger children, and bicycling for middle and high school students.
-      - Some consideration could be given to establishing a donation based MV education foundation or fund for safety education.
-How the data is presented needs to reflect limitations of the data.
-As possible, efforts should influence infrastructure improvements and vice versa.
-Bike rodeos and bike to school trains/pools should remain key activities
+      - Establish a donation based MV education foundation or fund for safety education.
+      - Data presentation needs to reflect limitations of the data.
+      - Bike rodeos and bike to school trains/pools should remain key activities
+- Community meetings:
+   - City Code update to rules for operation of bicycles and transportation devices in the public right of way (Feb 13)
+   - Mountain View Transit Center Grade Separation & Access Project (Feb 20)

 ### February 27, 2019
 - **Pedestrian Master Plan Review** for updates for Fiscal Year 2020-21